quicwg/base-drafts/draft-ietf-quic-transport.md

 # Packet Size {#packet-size}

-The QUIC packet size includes the QUIC header and integrity check, but not the UDP or IP header.
+The QUIC packet size includes the QUIC header and payload, but not the UDP or IP header.

 Clients MUST ensure they send the first Initial packet in a UDP datagram that is at least 1200 bytes.
 The payload of a UDP datagram carrying the Initial packet